MrTalentDev/rust-smart-contract/DRAFT.md

 People should know how dictionaries work on Casper before Example 3.

 ## Example 3: Writing a Vault Smart Contract and funding it through Session Code
+**Description**
+This is a new example that'll help developers better understand when to use Session Code and when to write Smart Contracts. \
+Additionally, it'll teach the creation of re-useable purses, runtime context and vault funding.

 Context Stack overview:
 1. A Contract (C1) is installed
 2. A Contract (C1) is called to install a new Contract (C2).
 (C2= a Vault Contract with a purse under it)
 3. Session code is used to transfer funds to the Vault Contract's (C2) purse

+**End of Description**

 Contract (C1) [source](https://github.com/jonas089/C3PRL0CK) \
 Install Contract (C1) as per [install smart contracts](FUTURE_LINK_GOES_HERE) and supply an amount as a session arg for funding a Vault Contract (C2) on installation / migration.